5252LLC/TechSaaS/README.md

 The TechSaaS platform is a production-ready solution designed to demonstrate advanced web technologies and provide a learning resource for developers at all skill levels.
 The system integrates:

 - Advanced video scraping with Hitomi-Downloader
-- AI analysis using LangChain with Ollama integration
+- AI analysis using LangChain with Ollama integration (In Progress)
 - Web browser interface with search capabilities
 - Comprehensive security layer and API gateway
 - Microservices architecture with Flask

+## Current Development Status (May 2, 2025)

+- **Video Scraper**: Core functionality stable and working
+- **LangChain & Ollama Integration**: Detailed subtasks created, implementation beginning
+- **Task Management**: Using Task Master for organized development workflow
+- **UI/UX**: Core interface is responsive and user-friendly

 ## Repository Structure